 Sperm is needed to fertilize a woman’s egg.
 By cutting the tubes, a vasectomy prevents the sperm from reaching the semen.

 After the procedure, a man can ejaculate, but there will be no sperm.

 A vasectomy is a permanent way to prevent pregnancy.
 It is estimated to be over 99 percent effective.
-Fewer than 1 in every 100 become pregnant in the first year after her partner has a vasectomy.
+Fewer than

 A vasectomy is possible at any age.